-On February 20, the Journal of Jazz Studies and the music theory community at large lost one of its most congenial and innovative adherents with the passing of Steve Strunk.
-Steve was a member of the Journal of Jazz Studies Editorial Board, a prime mover in the scholarly study of jazz music theory, a fine composer, an elegant jazz pianist, and a close friend of mine.
-He was 68 and had taught music theory and composition for 39 years in the Benjamin T. Rome School of Music at Catholic University of America.
+On February 20, 2012 the music theory community lost one of its most congenial and innovative adherents with the passing of Steve Strunk.1 Steve was an early supporter of the Music Theory Society of the Mid-Atlantic and a member of the Journal of Jazz Studies Editorial Board.
+With a distinguished career, Steve was a prime mover in the scholarly study of jazz music theory, a fine composer, an elegant jazz pianist, and a close friend of mine.
+He was 68 and had taught music theory and composition for 39 years in the Benjamin T. Rome School of Music at Catholic University of America.2